Neclow/ada-2020-project-milestone-p3-p3_navaja/index.md

 ## Training & Testing
 To ensure a fair comparison, we compared the three algorithms with the same datasets: **85%** of the data in the training set, and **15%** in the test set.

-Using the training set, we performed hyperparameter optimization through **grid search** combined with **10-fold cross-validation**.
-To face data imbalanced, **downsampling** was performed, where the sampling strategy was also optimized through grid search.
+Using the training set, we performed hyperparameter optimization through **grid search** combined with **10-fold cross-validation**. **Downsampling** was performed to mitigate data imbalance, where the sampling strategy was also optimized through grid search.

-Using the test set, we evaluated model performance using three metrics:
+Using the test set, we evaluated model performance using:

  * The area under the **ROC** curve (*sensitivity* vs. *1-specificity*)
  * The **F1** score, the harmonic mean of *precision* and *recall* (or sensitivity)